Speakers

 The cell as a chemical factory

-Isolation and purification of active pharmaceutical ingredients from culture broths
+Isolation and purification of pharmaceutical active ingredients from culture broths

 Chromatography – a key technology for the production of biopharmaceuticals